dqureshiumar/whatsapp-bulk-contact-saver/Readme.md

 * This tool is intended for personal and ethical use only.
 * Make sure you comply with WhatsApp’s terms of service and local privacy laws when using this extension.

 ---
+## 🛡️ Privacy

+This extension runs entirely **locally in your browser**.

+It does not send, store, or upload any personal or contact information.

+All data extraction and file generation happen within the user’s browser memory.

+---

+📜 License

+MIT License © 2025 Umer Qureshi

+---

+## 🌟 Contribute

+Pull requests and feature suggestions are welcome!
+Ideas to consider:

++ Export to CSV format
++ Progress bar during extraction
++ Auto-split large **.vcf** files
++ Cross Browser Support

+---